matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

 .. code:: javascript

-    // events precisely as per a room's eventStream key as returned by initialSync {
+    // events precisely as per a room's events key as returned by initialSync {
         "chunk": [{
-            "age": 28153452, // XXX: age and origin_server_ts are redundant here surely "content": {
+            "age": 28153452, // how long as the destination HS had the message + how long the origin HS had the message "content": {
                 "body": "but obviously the XSF believes XMPP is the One True Way", "msgtype": "m.text"